USS Wheeling (PG-14)

-USS Wheeling (PG-14) was a Wheeling-class gunboat acquired by the U.S. Navy in 1897.
+USS Wheeling (PG-14) was a Wheeling-class gunboat acquired by the United States Navy in 1897.
 She served as a gunboat during the Spanish–American War as well as a convoy escort during World War I. As IX-28 she also served as a schoolship for the training of Naval Reservists, and, at the end of World War II, just before being struck from the Navy records, she was temporarily assigned as a barracks ship for torpedo boat crews.

-Constructed in California
+Construction

 The first ship to be so named by the U.S. Navy, Wheeling (Gunboat No. 14) was laid down on 11 April 1896 at San Francisco, California, by the Union Iron Works; launched on 18 March 1897; sponsored by Miss Lucie S. Brown; and commissioned on 10 August 1897.

 Spanish–American War service

 Following a cruise to the Hawaiian Islands in the fall of 1897, Wheeling reported for duty in the northern Pacific Ocean and spent the entire period of the Spanish–American War patrolling the Alaskan coast and the Aleutian Islands.
 The vessel sustained major hull damage during patrols off the coast of Alaska.